 Vet Third-Party Organizations Carefully

-Increasing the Involvement of High-Level Managers
+Increase the Involvement of High-Level Managers

 It is important to put high-level management and other leaders on the front line; particularly if they work closely with third-party organizations.
 These high-profile staff members can form a relationship with the outsourced entity to better understand their risk.
 At the same time, the manager can help the organization to understand their responsibilities to avoid risk.
 Additionally, the manager can more readily identify risk, due to sheer familiarity with the account.

-Do You Need Help Developing Managing Third-Party Risk?
+Do You Need Help Assessing Third-Party Risk?